 [Section 49 inserted by No. 78 of 2003 s.
 17.]

-50. Offences for which a person stands charged
+50. Examination of witness about offence with which the witness is charged

 (1) A person summoned on an organised crime summons cannot be examined about matters that may be relevant to an offence with which the person stands charged, but this section does not prevent any other person from being examined about those matters.